Aswini Bajaj Classes Logo

 Bar graph of industry-wise CFA salary range showing typical total compensation

-Apart from industry, company size also plays a significant role.
-You will find that established private equity platforms, global AMCs, and multinational banks usually pay more than small boutiques or startups on fixed pay.
+The company size also plays a significant role in determining salary structure.
+Established private equity platforms, global AMCs, and multinational banks usually pay more than small boutiques or startups on fixed pay.
 However, some startups can compensate with faster growth in responsibility and equity.
 Hence, candidates must benchmark both base and bonus potential by desk, not just headline salaries, when comparing offers.

-Subsequently, cities are an additional factor in these CFA salary ranges, as Mumbai often offers 10-20% above national ranges, with Delhi NCR and Bengaluru following close behind.
+Subsequently, cities are an additional factor in determining the salary range.
+Mumbai often offers 10–20% above national ranges, with Delhi NCR and Bengaluru following close behind.
 In comparison, Tier-2 cities pay less on average per comparable role.
 Here are some indicative CFA salary ranges across popular cities.

 City-Wise CFA Salary Range